Non Partisan & Odd Year Elections

 |Some voters may Approve of Mayor Jones and also support the best person seeking the seat.
 All on the same ballot at the same time.|

-At-Large Elections in which four or more seats are to be filled are a good use of Approval Voting, especially when there are a large number of candidates.
+At-Large Elections in which thee or more seats are to be filled are a good use of Approval Voting, especially when there are a large number of candidates.
 A recent Boulder election had fourteen candidates seeking five seats.

 CU student government recognized this difficulty and now use Approval Voting for their at-large elections.